-GDF Suez considered that the rule change request represented the efficient application of the causer pays principle.
-In general, it supported the rule change request.
-18
+GDF Suez provided a submission in response to the consultation paper in which it considered that the rule change request represented the efficient application of the causer pays principle.
+In general, it supported the rule change request.20

-Lumo Energy's submission did not focus on the specific redundancies of PFM as identified by AEMO.
-It did not support the rule change request and provided two alternate proposals.
-These alternative proposals are discussed in section 3.2 below, in the context of SFM.19
+Lumo Energy's submission in response to the consultation paper did not focus on the specific redundancies of PFM as identified by AEMO.
+It did not support the rule change request and provided two alternate proposals.21 This was repeated in its submission on the draft rule determination.
+Lumo Energy's second submissions focused on the need to review the market parameters.22 These issues will be examined closely in section 3.2 below, in the context of SFM.